 ⚈ SUBPARTITIONs are not useful.

-⚈ The partition field should not be the field first in any key.
+⚈ The partition key should not be the first column in any index.

 It is so tempting to believe that PARTITIONing will solve performance problems.

 PARTITIONing splits up one table into several smaller tables.
 But table size is rarely a performance issue.
 Instead, I/O time and indexes are the issues.

 Perhaps the most common use case where PARTITIONing shines is in a the dataset where "old" data is deleted from the table periodically.
 PARTITION BY RANGE by day (or other unit of time) lets you do a nearly instantaneous DROP PARTITION plus REORGANIZE PARTITION instead of a much slower DELETE.

 An AUTO_INCREMENT column must be the first column in some index.
 (That lets the engine find the 'next' value when opening the table.)
 It does not have to be the only field, nor does it have to be PRIMARY or UNIQUE.
 If it is not UNIQUE, you could INSERT a duplicate id if you explicitly provide the number.
 (But you won't do that, will you?)

 The "Data Dictionary" of version 8.0 probably eliminates the 50-partition advice. ("Stay tuned.")

 ⚈ 70% of RAM for innodb_buffer_pool_size (when using just InnoDB) ↣